mpanighetti/dnd5e-mote/organizations/antipelan-society/sanguine-starcatcher/veronica-marth/README.md

 ## History

 Veronica learned how to cast _true strike_ to allow her to function as an assistant spelljammer in [Moobles](../moobles)' place.
-She is currently seeking to learn how to cast _eldritch blast_ by Captain [Aliana Cargonia](../aliana-cargonia).
+She is currently seeking to learn how to cast _eldritch blast_ from Captain [Aliana Cargonia](../aliana-cargonia).